-The Digital Media Center is a program of The Media Institute that brings clarity to key issues at the heart of today’s digital revolution.
+The Digital Media Center (DMC) is a program of The Media Institute that brings clarity to key issues at the heart of today’s digital revolution.
 The Digital Media Center examines these issues in ways that illuminate a path forward for innovators and policymakers alike – offering a post-pandemic perspective on key digital issues.

 The Media Institute is uniquely positioned to undertake this effort.
 Building on four decades of thought leadership, the Institute is regarded as one of the country’s leading non-partisan organizations that focuses on free speech and communications policy.
-The Digital Media Center will allow the Institute to shine a light on issues facing digital media and the wider digital world while continuing to address core issues affecting all media and telecom companies.
+The Digital Media Center allows the Institute to shine a light on issues facing digital media and the wider digital world while continuing to address core issues affecting all media and telecom companies.

 - Online Advertising